Gernott/mask/README.md

 ];
 ```

 Adjust the paths to your needs and activate the extension.
-When you first visit the Mask backend, you have the option
+When you visit the Mask backend, you will have the option to
-to create all missing files and folders.
+create all missing files and folders defined here.
+This is also great to have in version control so others will have
+this already set up when checking out.

+Mask requires `fluid_styled_content` so go to your static includes in the template module and include it there.
+**After** that also include the Mask static TypoScript.

 That's it.
 Now you can start creating your own content elements!

 ## Mask versions